dkondor/sccs32s/README.md

 that is assumed to control all of them to be able to create transactions with them.

-Computationally, this corresponds to finding the connected components of an auxilliary graph constructed as having an edge between addresses that appear as inputs of the same transaction.
+Computationally, this corresponds to finding the connected components of an auxiliary graph constructed as having an edge between addresses that appear as inputs of the same transaction.

-1. Create this auxilliary graph from transaction inputs
+1. Create this auxiliary graph from transaction inputs
 ```
 xzcat txin.dat.xz | awk 'BEGIN{txl=0;addrl=0;addrl2=0;}{if($1 == txl) { if(addrl != $5) print addrl,$5; if(addrl2 != $5) print addrl2,$5; } else  { txl = $1; addrl = $5;} addrl2 = $5;}' | uniq > addr_edges.dat
 ```